Pseudovanilla foliata

-Pseudovanilla foliata, commonly known as the great climbing orchid, is a plant in the orchid family native to Queensland, New South Wales, and New Guinea.
+Pseudovanilla foliata, commonly known as the great climbing orchid, is a plant in the orchid family native to Australia (Queensland and New South Wales) and New Guinea.
 It is a terrestrial orchid with a vining vegetative habit, climbing by means of adventitious roots produced at nodes.
 Its leaves are reduced, and the species is considered to be at least partially mycoheterotrophic.

 Description

 Pseudovanilla foliata is a terrestrial, perennial, entirely glabrous vine.
 Its yellow-green stem may be up to 0.9 cm in diameter and 15 m in length; it is flexuose and terete.
 Adventitious roots (roots that arise from the stem), which are thinly elongated and flexuose, extend from the nodes and are always accompanied by an opposite bract, a useful distinguishing feature.
 The leaves, sparsely interspersed between nodes, are elliptical, acute or subacute and slightly fleshy, up to 8 cm in length and 2.5 cm in width.

 P. foliata bears a lax but highly branching inflorescence with 4 to 8 flowers at the apex of each offshoot.
 The rachis is slightly swollen, and the floral bracts are minute and triangular.
 The flowers have yellow sepals and petals, as well as a ruffled white labellum with orange to pink markings.
 The sepals are oblong to strap-shaped and obtuse, 2.6 cm in length and 0.6 cm in width.
 The petals are narrow, slightly curved and strap-shaped, with the mid-vein on outside thickened; they are as long as the sepals and 0.4 cm wide.
 The lip, 2.1 cm in length and 1.6 cm in width, is broadly elliptic, with its base adnate (fused) to the column.
 Near its apex (tip), the lip is vaguely 3-lobed with undulate margins; the lateral lobes are bluntly rounded, and the mid-lobe is shaped like a semicircle, indistinctly notched.
 The surface of the lip is covered with irregular protuberances and in the basal half with rather long obtuse warts.
 The callus is keeled and extends from the base of the lip to the middle.

 The column of the flowers, 1 cm long, is roughly cylindrical, slender, and gradually slightly dilated towards the apex; the clinandrium is slightly scalloped.
 The anther is square-hooded and in front slightly notched.
 The ovary is cylindrical and around 1 cm long.
 The seed capsules are 15–25 cm long and 4-5 cm in diameter.
 P. foliata flowers from October to January.